-Whatever your research reveals, you can plug it into your lead scoring model (or use a pre-existing system like the BANT framework).
 Evaluating your leads by specific criteria based on your ICP ensures you don’t waste time chase dead ends.
 Plus, your research will often uncover information that can be used for tailoring your pitch and talking points that help build rapport.

 6. Segment Your List for Efficiency

 Now that you have a list of qualified prospects, you should take the extra step of segmenting them before conducting any outreach.